Dear Past Pupil,

 - Advertise and promote your reunion on the College website and Alumni social media.

-- Inform the school of your plans.
-The Principal is always interested to hear about Class Reunions, particularly the 20 year, and will facilitate a group tour of the campus.
+- Inform the Principal who is always interested to hear about Class Reunions, particularly the 20 year, and will gladly facilitate a group tour of the campus.

-And don't forget that the Annual Dinner in October/November is a great opportunity for mini class reunions, maybe for the 5, 15, 25, etc, years?
-You will have the opportunity to hear from the Principal what has changed (and what has not!) in the College since you left, as well as meeting friends from other years that you may not have seen for some time.
+Finally, don't forget that the Annual Dinner in October is a great opportunity for mini class reunions, maybe for the "in between" years?
+You will meet friends from classes above and below you, hear from the Principal what has changed (and what has not!) in the College since you left, as well as network and chat with past pupils from a different era.
+It is a friendly and sociable event, and highly recommended.

 Miscellaneous articles of interest or of importance